MasterChenb0x/blackjack-trainer/README.md

 ###11/04/2016
 Revisited code and tried to condense.
 Still working on it.
 Fixed most major breaks, but will need to clean that up a bit too with Exception handlers.
+Separated setup functions for better organization.
+Setup is now in bjsetup.py

 ###10/07/2015